-With so much going on in your child’s life it can be difficult to keep up with them but it’s important to make sure they can see the world in front of them as clearly as possible.
-Children should have their first eye exam around the age of six months.
-If the first exam shows their eyes are healthy, follow up with another appointment between the age of 2-3.
+With so much going on in your child’s life it can be difficult to keep up, but it’s important to make sure they can see the world in front of them as clearly as possible.
+Children should have their first comprehensive eye exam by the age of four or earlier if parents suspect any issues.
+If the first exam shows their eyes are healthy, follow up with another appointment at least every two years.

-Although many schools offer annual eye exams, they are not complete visual exams and the results can be inaccurate.
-If you notice your child is having trouble with their vision, schedule an appointment with our doctors so he can address the issue and get them back on track.
-As with most conditions, early detection can make the solution much easier than waiting to see the doctor and allowing the problem develop into something worse.
+Although many schools offer annual eye screenings, they are not complete exams.
+Studies have shown up to 80% of school or pediatric screenings are inaccurate and rarely include eye coordination, depth perception, eye tracking, and eye health.
+If you notice your child is having vision trouble, schedule an appointment with our doctors so they can address the issue and get them back on track.
+As with most conditions, early detection can make the solution much easier than waiting to see the doctor and allowing the problem to develop into something worse.

 Pay attention to these five symptoms as they can be related to vision problems for children:

 4. Regular Headaches